pcl-labs/convert-images-google-drive-to-seo-optimized-webp/README.md

-# Google Drive Image Optimizer
+# Quill

-A Python tool that automatically downloads images from Google Drive, optimizes them to WebP format with SEO-friendly filenames, and uploads them back to the same folder while optionally deleting the originals.
+Create SEO Ranking blogs from YouTube.
+Ship fast, flexible, and SEO-optimized blogs with AI assist out of box.
+Quill brings the best of the LLM ecosystem.

 ## Features